 What is the most rewarding part?

-When I hear stories from the women and community leaders, describing the changes that are happening in their remote villages due to the health training they’ve received from Living Child Inc. and put into practise.
+When I hear stories from the women and community leaders, describing the changes that are happening in their remote villages due to the health training they’ve received from Living Child Inc. and put into practice.

 What is the biggest challenge faced by your charity?

 The areas Living Child Inc. work in are really remote.
 Getting to the villages is a huge challenge, but every time we have persevered despite the difficulty, it has been worth the effort.
-Although our teams are in the remote areas for a short amount of time, the remote people are so dedicated to improving health for their people, they are putting into practise what they’re learning and the whole community is reaping the benefit of their enthusiasm and continued efforts.
+Although our teams are in the remote areas for a short amount of time, the remote people are so dedicated to improving health for their people, they are putting into practice what they’re learning and the whole community is reaping the benefit of their enthusiasm and continued efforts.

 What is the most exciting development from your charity recently?

 We have provided training to Village Birth Attendants in remote villages of the Keram River area since 2012.
 Their referral hospital which is a long distance away for the women, has not provided a service for women for over 15 years.
 Many women have died on the doorstep of this hospital due to a lack of services.
 Since 2017 Living Child has been working hard to find a PNG midwife prepared to relocate to the remote town, networking with the Provincial government to employ her, and then partnering with the local District government to renovate a staff house for her.
 In September 2018, Midwife Sr Linda Tano moved to Angoram as a Provincial Health Authority employee into a freshly renovated house (from fundraising efforts of Living Child) and has been providing maternity services at the local hospital.
 Living Child has also provided new medical equipment and training to her staff so that they can provide quality, kind care to women and babies.
 Since her arrival at the hospital, more women are now travelling to the hospital to give birth and several women have been referred to her from very remote areas and she has saved their life.
 Living Child continues to support Sr Tano to strengthen health services in the District for women and babies.